Michael Konsel: International career

 Konsel made his debut for Austria in an October 1985 friendly match against Yugoslavia, and was a participant at the 1990 and 1998 FIFA World Cup, serving as a back-up to Klaus Lindenberger in the former edition of the tournament, and first-choice in the latter.
 He earned 43 caps at international level in total (no goals scored).
 His international farewell match was an August 1998 friendly against France, in which game he was substituted by his eternal rival for Austria's first goalkeeper jersey, Franz Wohlfahrt.

 Style of play

-Considered to be one of the greatest Austrian goalkeepers of all time (having been elected the third-best Austrian Goalkeeper of the 20th Century), as well as one of the best Serie A goalkeepers of his generation, one of the best European keepers of the 90s, and one of Roma's best ever goalkeepers, Konsel was a consistent and efficient goalkeeper, who stood out for his shot-stopping ability and longevity throughout his career.
-Nicknamed the panther, he possessed good reflexes and, having played both as midfielder and defender in his youth, was also known for his elegance and ability with the ball at his feet, as well as his speed and adeptness when coming off his line to collect crosses or when rushing out to anticipate opponents, and often functioned as a sweeper-keeper throughout his career, in particular in teams which relied on a high defensive line, the offside-trap, and zonal marking systems.
+Konsel was considered consistent and efficient goalkeeper, known for his shot-stopping ability and longevity throughout his career.
+Nicknamed "The Panther," he was known for his ability with the ball at his feet, having played both as midfielder and defender in his youth.
+He was also noted for speed and adeptness when coming off his line to collect crosses or when rushing out to anticipate opponents.
+He often functioned as a sweeper-keeper throughout his career, in particular in teams which relied on a high defensive line, the offside-trap, and zonal marking systems.
 One of his main influences as a goalkeeper was Dino Zoff.